TasniaSanta/Resturant_project/README.md

 # 10. DSL

 my [DSL.py](https://github.com/TasniaSanta/Resturant_project/blob/main/DSL.py) file defines a Domain-Specific Language (DSL) for managing a menu and orders.

-It consists of three main classes: MenuItem, Order, and MenuDSL.
+It consists of three main classes:
+- MenuItem
+- Order and
+- MenuDSL.

 MenuItem represents items on the menu with options, Order represents customer orders, and MenuDSL acts as a DSL for creating menu items, orders and displaying the menu.
 The DSL allows for defining menu items with options and creating orders with specific items and options.
+Final Data Structures:

+# 11. Functional Programming

+To cover all the mentioned functional programming aspects, I have written a small Python program.
+The Link for the complete program can be found at [functional_programming.py](https://github.com/TasniaSanta/Resturant_project/blob/main/functional_programming.py)

+**Final Data Structures:** The drinks_dict and cakes_dict hold the final data regarding available drinks and cakes, respectively.

+**Side-effect-free Functions:** The calculate_costs function calculates costs based on the input parameters and returns the result without modifying any global state.

+**Higher-order Functions:** The apply_discount function is a higher-order function that returns a function (discount) that applies a discount to the total cost.

+**Functions as Parameters and Return Values:** The apply_discount function takes discount_rate as a parameter and returns another function (discount) as a result.

+**Closures / Anonymous Functions:** The discount function returned by apply_discount is a closure, as it captures the discount_rate parameter from the enclosing scope.